viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. On the next screen:

-   - Select the select [camera](/components/camera/), from the drop down menu.
+   - Select the select camera from the drop down menu.
    - Enter the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet">}} of your modular resource's [model](/extend/modular-resources/key-concepts/#models), `example:camera:colorfilter`.
    - Enter a name for this instance of your modular resource.
      This name must be different from the module name.